ch3n9w/dev/README.md

 ### Kitty

-1. use Firacode Nerd Font and Victor Mono Nerd Font
+1. use Firacode Nerd Font and Victor Mono Nerd Font, use LXGW WenKai for Chinese characters.

 ### Tmux